pbogden/framework-map/README.md

 ## Map tiles

 The solution above creates a single image.
-This approach creates raster map tiles, which are also available on the github-pages demo.
+The approach here creates raster map tiles, which are also available on the github-pages demo.
 Create the tiles with: